hsumyatwin/ESDroid-artifact/README.md

 # Replication package

-This replication package is structured as follows:
+The replication package is structured as follows:

 ```
     /